New Guide to Choosing Your Primary Maths Scheme of Work

 7. Value for money – We have been relatively conservative as pricing can depend on a large number of variables.

-8. Learning curve – Forewarned is forearmed; an initially large learning curve may be worth it if the scheme is then straightforward to bed in.
+8. Learning curve – Forewarned is forearmed; an initially large learning curve may be worth it if the scheme is then straightforward to bed in, especially if it can make use of additional learning aids such as knowledge organisers.

 9. How Third Space Learning’s 1-to-1 tutors support the scheme – As the largest provider of 1-to-1 Maths interventions in the UK, we are adept at adapting tailored lessons to support each scheme.